uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 state variables most influenced by the parameter to be calibrated.
-Due to the large number of parameters requiring calibration, and the non-linear nature of the relationships between parameters and state variables, model calibration can be a labor intensive process.
+Due to the large number of parameters requiring calibration, and the non-linear nature of the relationships between parameters and state variables, model calibration can be labor-intensive.
 We are actively developing a calibration process that allows automation [@JafarovINPREP2024].